JimHokanson/plotBig_Matlab/README.md

 changed the code replots the data so that any fine details are not lost when zooming.

-#Current Limitations
+# Current Limitations

 * Does not support non-evenly sampled data (https://github.com/JimHokanson/plotBig_Matlab/issues/7)
+* Only supports standard numerical times, not datetimes and the like.

 # Speed comparisons

 The following is the time it took to render random data using 1) default Matlab, 2) Using the matlab-plot-big repo (mpb) and 3) this repo.

-The speedups are perhaps a bit hard to really appreciate.
-The main point of interest is that using this library render times are reasonable for a large number of points.
+The speedups are perhaps a bit hard to really appreciate (for me at least).
+The main point of interest is that using this library render times are reasonable for a large number of points, rather than taking many seconds to render.

 <img src="/documentation/speed1_double.png" alt="speed1_double" height="300"/>
 <img src="/documentation/speed1_int16.png" alt="speed1_int16" height="300"/>